digitalfabrik/entitlementcard/docs/production-setup.md

 ### Backend and Administration
 *Note:* On staging the new bundles will be triggered after merging on main and be installed every friday via `auto-update`

-- setting the git tag, triggers `backend` job with `deploy-production` and creates new bundles on the `entitlementcard.app` server.
+- creating release branch triggers `backend` job with `deploy-production` and creates new bundles on the `entitlementcard.app` server.
 - connect via ssh `ssh <username>@entitlementcard.app`
 - switch to root user `sudo -i`
 - (optional) check installed version of administration: `apt-cache policy eak-administration`